 On June 18, 1994, the Loughinisland World Cup massacre took place in Co Down.
 Below, an Irish woman now a resident in Arizona recounts learning about one man's survival that night.

 In the summer of 1998, I took my new baby girl home to my lovely, tragic Northern Ireland.
-It was my mother’s 60th birthday and between my father, my brother, and a handful of relatives who could keep a secret (an impressive trait in rural County Derry) we planned a “This is Your Life”-style surprise.
+It was my mother’s 60th birthday and between my father, my brother, and a handful of relatives who could keep a secret (an impressive trait in rural Co Derry) we planned a “This is Your Life”-style surprise.
 It was delicious, knowing we had all swallowed the same secret, and that my all-knowing mother was completely in the dark.

 Previously, The Troubles had tainted my visits home, but this time was going to be different – no bombs, no shootings, no petrol bombs, no more girls tarred and feathered for falling in love with a boy from the other side.
 I found something symbolic, magical even, in returning home with a new baby in my arms to a new optimism fueled by The Good Friday Agreement.

 It had been different four years before in 1994.
 That trip had coincided with Ireland qualifying for the World Cup.
-The country was ecstatic, with factories, offices, shops, even banks, all closing early so everyone could make it home, or to the pub, in plenty of time for kick-off at the Ireland v Italy match being televised live from Giants Stadium in New Jersey.
+The country was ecstatic, with factories, offices, shops, and even banks, all closing early so everyone could make it home, or to the pub, in plenty of time for kick-off at the Ireland v Italy match being televised live from Giants Stadium in New Jersey.

 We had thought of going out to the pub to watch the first-round match, but my father convinced us to stay home, have a few drinks, and watch the match from the comfort of the living room.
 So we gathered around the TV and watched as Ireland went up 1-0 against Italy at Giants Stadium.
 When the lads in green scored a goal, we roared with pride even as we were afraid to look, in the same way, Boston Red Sox fans knew so well prior to the 2004 World Series.

-The second half of the match was well underway when two men in boiler suits, their faces hidden behind balaclavas, stormed into a tiny packed pub, The Heights Bar, in the village of Loughinisland, County Down.
+The second half of the match was well underway when two men in boiler suits, their faces hidden behind balaclavas, stormed into a tiny packed pub, The Heights Bar, in the village of Loughinisland, Co Down.
 With an AK47 and a Czech-made rifle, they shot madly and indiscriminately at the sixteen men who were gathered around the bar watching Ireland beat Italy.
 They killed six of them.
-According to witnesses, the two gunmen laughed as they made their getaway.
-The first killed, Barney Green, was in his eighties, someone’s grandfather, and as I recall from the stories that later poured from that heartbroken village, he had put on his best suit to mark Ireland’s making it to the World Cup.

-I didn’t know anyone in that pub.
-Not until the week when I heard from Colm Smyth.
-I know someone now.
-For years, Colm has remained silent about what happened that night, wary of giving interviews to the press, worried that talking about it might upset people, nervous about how we will react.
+For years, Colm has remained silent about what happened that night, wary of giving interviews to the press, worried that talking about it might upset people, and nervous about how we will react.
 Wrecked with a guilt about “being there” that night, about surviving the massacre, it took over seven thousand days for Colm to press “publish,” to share with the world his 5,000-word diary, his harrowing account of what happened to him and to those around him in that pub on June 18, 1994.

-"The Loughinisland Massacre: A Survivor's Diary" now available on Amazon, is the first thing Colm has ever written.
+"The Loughinisland Massacre: A Survivor's Diary," now available on Amazon, is the first thing Colm has ever written.
 He tells me I am the only person to read it other than his wife and a friend who helped edit it.
 By chance, he found me on the blogosphere and he felt compelled to let me – a stranger – know that, finally, he had set those 5,000 words down on a page.

 So what can I tell you about Colm Smyth?
 Why should you care?
 He was one of us in 1994, elated that Ireland had qualified for the World Cup.
 Colm spent most of that day convincing Mal, a friend’s father, to come to the pub that night to watch the match.
 The deal was that Colm would buy him a pint for Father’s Day given that Mal’s son was in England working.